Elandess rewrites yacht layout trends to meet her owner’s needs and, as Marilyn Mower discovers, creates some magical family spaces in the process

 Flanking the pool and under a hardtop is a large seating area around a dining table on starboard with an outdoor bar on port.
 Up a few steps and aft is a seating area that can be covered by a retractable awning.
 Still farther aft, sun loungers with movable backrests allow guests to face forward or aft without moving the furniture.
 This deck is where the children’s safety measures really come into play with stair guards and solid glass with stainless cap railings.

-First published in the December 2018 edition of Boat International.
+First published in the December 2018 edition of BOAT International.
+Elandess is now under new ownership.